eschlander/wordFrequency/README.md

 Other notes:
 Error handling: This endpoint will throw a 400 error if you enter an empty string.
 This was done with javax validation annotaions
+I added Swagger UI for testing (to make things easy for you) and to show I know how to use the tool